Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 ***Rythweth***

 The ship’s agent could have been more inconspicuous, Ryth felt.
-Mjrnhrm weren’t a common species even here, and this one was not decorated according to his species’ traditions and culture…
+Mjrnhrm weren’t a common species even here, and this one was not decorated according to his species’ traditions and culture...

 But he knew the trade.
 He made contact in just the way Ryth had instructed, deep in the narrow backs between two residential blocks.

 Everything was a risk right now.
 Every communication *might* have been intercepted, everything *might* be a trap by the House.
 For Rythweth, there was no alternative but to put all his weight on each step and trust that the floor would not give out under him.

 Still, he kept his bandaged arm with its hidden blade held close and ready, and the other one near the pulse pistol hidden in a pouch on his thigh, and felt glad he’d had the chance to recharge his shield generators.
-It wasn’t a full security harness, but it had already saved his life once…
+It wasn’t a full security harness, but it had already saved his life once...

 Though, if this Mjrn was the House’s man, then it probably wouldn’t be enough anyway.